UCPH-SCARB/UCPH-SCARB.github.io/_projects/5_project.md

 2. Testing approaches for charactering editing events at single-cell resolution.
 3. Deep learning for RNA modification prediction from RNA sequence.

-If you are interested in doing a MSc thesis or Bioinformatics project, send an email to Sarah at [email](mailto:sarah.rennie@bio.ku.dk) to arrange a meeting for discussing research interests.
+If you are interested in doing a MSc thesis or Bioinformatics project, send an [email to Sarah](mailto:sarah.rennie@bio.ku.dk) to arrange a meeting for discussing research interests.